PleatherStarfish/bomsquad/README.md

 ![wide_logo](https://user-images.githubusercontent.com/10040486/147892285-e1b955cf-0916-4c57-92c5-ba0a21d1e6ba.png)

-# BOM Squad: An Inventory & Component Aggregator for DIY Audio Hardware Builders
+# BOM Tech: An Inventory & Component Aggregator for DIY Audio Hardware Builders

-Welcome to **BOM Squad**, a tool designed to make building cool synthesizers (and other audio hardware) less intimidating.
+Welcome to **BOM Tech**, a tool designed to make building cool synthesizers (and other audio hardware) less intimidating.
 Along the way we can help you manage your component inventory and streamline the sourcing and assembly process.

 ## Live Site

-Access the latest live version of BOM Squad, complete with ongoing updates, at [https://bom-squad.com/](https://bom-squad.com/).
+Access the latest live version of BOM Tech, complete with ongoing updates, at [https://bom-squad.com/](https://bom-squad.com/).
 This version includes the newest features, bug fixes, and improvements.
 Explore modules, track your inventory, and connect with the DIY audio community through the live site.

 ## Features